Trump moves toward China tariffs in warning shot on technology transfer

 "We will retaliate.
 If people want to play tough, we will play tough with them and see who will last longer," Chinese ambassador Cui Tiankai said in a video posted to the embassy's Facebook page.

-Stocks fell sharply on Trump's announcement, with the Dow Jones Industrial Average <.DJI> falling nearly 3 percent.
-Major industrials that could become targets of Chinese trade retaliation slumped further, with aircraft maker Boeing <BA.N> down 5.2 percent and earthmoving equipment maker Caterpillar <CAT.N> falling 5.7 percent.
+Stocks fell sharply on Trump's announcement, with the Dow Jones Industrial Average falling nearly 3 percent.
+Major industrials that could become targets of Chinese trade retaliation slumped further, with aircraft maker Boeing down 5.2 percent and earthmoving equipment maker Caterpillar falling 5.7 percent.

 In addition to punitive tariffs, Trump's memo also directed U.S. Trade Representative Robert Lighthizer to challenge China's technology licensing programs at the World Trade Organization.
 The WTO has repeatedly drawn the ire of the administration but it could provide a resolution that avoids a trade war.